 The Long Shadow of Canary Wharf

-Thirty years ago, work began on a tower destined to transform London into a global financial capital.
-Canary Wharf, completed in 1991, heralded a new world order in which new jobs and new buildings were meant to improve the lives of all Londoners, not least the mainly white working class residents at the bottom of its 50 floors.
+Completed in 1991, One Canada Square at Canary Wharf heralded a new world order in which new jobs and new buildings were meant to improve the lives of all Londoners, not least the mainly white, working class local residents.

-In 1987, the Isle of Dogs was an area of high unemployment and the highest concentration of council homes in England.
-Today, tensions over low paid jobs and housing are huge.
-While there have been winners and losers from the changes of the past three decades, the voices of these residents, particularly white working class women, have all too rarely been heard.
+Back then, the Isle of Dogs was an area of high unemployment and had the highest concentration of council homes in England.
+Whilst there have been winners and losers from the changes of the past three decades, the voices of these residents, particularly white working class women, have all too rarely been heard.